Illustration of men with varying leg sizes.

 The Problem with “Big Three” Lifting Routines

 Most serious lifters are serious enough to follow a good workout program.
-And all of the best workout programs include some form of squat (for the quads, glutes, and calves) and deadlift (for the hamstrings, glutes, and spinal erectors).
+All of the best workout programs include some form of squat (for the quads, glutes, and calves) and deadlift (for the hamstrings, glutes, and spinal erectors).
 In fact, most of those programs have a strength training bias, which often means starting the workout with heavy sets of low-bar back squats:

 Illustration of a geared powerlifter doing a barbell back squat in a squat suit and knee wraps.